Ukraine Stories #Week10: Kyiv reels from new missile strikes on the capital

 Ukraine's ruined cities plastered on Russian city’s walls

 A photo of an anti-war rally in the Russian city of Ivanovo was published by Visible Protest.
-The photo shows the cities of Kiev, Mariupol, Kharkiv and Irpen before and after the hostilities.
+The photo shows the cities of Kyiv, Mariupol, Kharkiv and Irpen before and after the hostilities.

 ‘Dear’ Kadyrov’s €6m watch collection